amazonpay-labs/amazonpay-sample-app-v2/android/README.md

 This screen transitions to the Amazon login screen by using JavaScript to call the "initCheckout" method prepared by Amazon Pay.

 ### Preparing to output the Amazon Pay button on the Server side
-In preparation for outputting the Amazon Pay button, we will generate the payload and signature required for outputting the Amazon Pay button on the Server side, and pass in the other configuration values.
+In preparation for outputting the Amazon Pay button, we will generate the payload and signature required for outputting the Amazon Pay button on the Server side, and pass them with the other configuration values.

 ```js
 // Excerpt from nodejs/app.js (Some parts have been modified for clarity.)